azzan-amin-97/Flask_CI_Pipeline_GithubActions/README.md

 # CIPipelineTest
-Test the CI Pipeline using GitHub Actions
+Test the Simple Flask App with CI Pipeline using GitHub Actions and Travis CI